 - Once at a new rock, they climb on top of it, and look around for more trench-arrows that point to this rock that they are standing on.

 - They repeat steps 3-4, until they meet up with everyone else.
 (Once they’ve met up, they can depart together via teleportation).”

 - If they ever reach a point where there are no trench-arrows around, they immediately start digging a new trench-arrow which points to the last boulder they were on (this keeps them moving).

-- “Remember to constantly retrace all of your steps to look for more trenches that might have appeared.
-If there are two (or more) trenches pointing away from any given boulder, ignore all but the longest trench.”
+- Rock-game-players must remember to constantly retrace all of their steps, to look for more trenches that might have appeared.
+If there are two (or more) trenches pointing away from any given boulder, they should ignore all but the longest trench.

-If someone new wants to finish the game, or if an existing member gets lost and needs to start over, they can be wandering for days!
-The group, painfully aware of this inconvenience, tries to help stragglers/newbs, as best they can, by digging at a sluggish pace of just 3-7 earth-heaves per second.
+The group, painfully aware of this inconvenience, tries to help mitigate the damage, by digging at a sluggish pace of just 3-7 earth-heaves per second.